rustyb/cartodb_tuts/data_filters.md

 ![img12](img/17.png)

 ### Publish your filtered map
 Ok so now that you have a map which is showing only the world's capitals and is styled in a way you think looks great.
 It is very easy to publish a visualization of your map to your friends, colleagues and the world.
-You should click the visualize button on the top right of the page and then published that visualisation you will no longer have to do any map manipulation for your viewer to see only the map of capitas.
+You should click the visualize button on the top right of the page and then published that visualisation you will no longer have to do any map manipulation for your viewer to see only the map of capitals.

 Click the green Publish button in the top right of the page.
 From here you can customize how your published map is presented, including zoom and center, which interface elements to display, toggling layers, social media links, etc. At the bottom you will find a URL to share your Visualization via Twitter, email, or anywhere else.
 When you share that link, viewers will only be able to explore it on the map, they will not be able to edit any of your data.